 Painkillers based on opiates are sometimes prescribed to eliminate pain.
 Chronic back pain and depression or anxiety often occur as coexisting conditions in patients.
 Individuals in constant pain often develop depression or anxiety over their inability to alleviate it.
 Similarly, suffering from depression or anxiety often exacerbates pain in many individuals.
 Patients suffering from chronic back pain and emotional or psychiatric disorders are sometimes prescribed opiate-based painkillers to eliminate their pain.
 However, a study published in spine-health shows that opioid painkillers may not be the best treatment option.

 The study reveals that these individuals don’t achieve the same pain relief level from narcotics-based painkillers as other patients.
 Consequently, they are at a much higher risk of abusing painkillers in an attempt to alleviate feelings of pain.
-These individuals often “doctor shop” by attempting to obtain their painkiller prescription from multiple physicians.
+These individuals often “doctor shop” by attempting to obtain their painkiller prescriptions from multiple physicians.
 Some even begin taking marijuana, cocaine, or other illegal drugs along with their painkillers.

 Back Pain, Depression and Opioid Painkillers

 The study’s findings were obtained by following 55 research participants for six months suffering from chronic back pain and diagnosed depression or anxiety.
 The levels of depression or anxiety ranged from mild to severe.
 During the course of the study, each patient received randomly assigned medication to relieve their back pain.
 The remedy consisted of either morphine, oxycodone (Oxycontin), or a placebo.
 Each participant must report their drug dosage and their pain levels daily.

 Depression Seriously Impacts Effectiveness of Painkillers